 By way of introduction, no, this has nothing to do with wellness, although the entertainment industry tried for decades to reinforce strict standards of morality that were intended to create better citizens.
 Your author is a journalist with many interests and I thought this might be of interest to some.
-And if you go to Snopes, you will see them judge this page, this subject as an internet myth.
+And if you go to Snopes, you will see they judge this page, this subject as an internet myth.
 However, the Mikkelsons haven’t put as much time and effort into this subject as I have, so I will forgive them.

 Censorship in Hollywood began in the wake of the Fatty Arbuckle rape and murder scandal.
 Although Arbuckle was never convicted, conservatives throughout the land felt a need to clean up Hollywood and produce healthier and more wholesome entertainment for all ages.
+And though the “rules” were laid out, it wasn’t till Mae West flaunted them in her first (and only Academy Award nominated film, She Done Him Wrong that the industry clamped down tightly on productions.

 William Harrison Hays, Sr, Harding’s campaign manager, was appointed Postmaster General after Harding’s successful run for the White House.
 Hays resigned his position after a year to become the first president of the Motion Pictures Producers and Distributors of America.